-Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY database that tracks the number of California businesses subject to CCPA.
-Claims that the various chambers of commerce have this info and the Agency should have reached out to them.
-Comment questions the BEAR report's calculations regarding the number of businesses impacted, the number of jobs created and eliminated, and the costs businesses and individuals may incur to comply with the regulation over its lifetime.
+Response # Summary of Comment Response Comment #s Bates Label / Transcript CPPA_RM1_45D AY calculations regarding the number of businesses impacted, the number of jobs created and eliminated, and the costs businesses and individuals may incur to comply with the regulation over its lifetime.
 Comment also claims that the BEAR Report made a conclusory statement about innovation: "Detailed specification of user interface may reduce product variety, but this impact is expected to be minimal and confers important consumer benefits."
-Comment disbelieves the \$127.50 cost per business in light of BEAR saying that they had limited information. arriving at a precise number of affected firms, BEAR adopted a conservative approach, including all firms within relevant subsectors that could plausibly sell/share 100K+ pieces of information per year.
-The STD-399 form content, in addition to referenced SRIA analyses of earlier CCPA regulations, describe in detail the rationale for the "important consumer benefits" characterization.
-In noting the prospect for a (minimal) "[reduction in] product variety," BEAR refers to the direct user interface impacts of these regulatory changes (i.e., very minute changes to particular webpage content relative to the statutory baseline).
-The estimates in the recent (2022) STD-399 submission pertain to the proposed regulatory changes, not to the statutory baseline.
-The older (2019) STD-399 was an evaluation of the entirety of the CCPA which, upon its establishment, becomes part of that baseline.
-W54-10 0574 722.
-Section B(3) estimates that reporting businesses will incur \$2.8M in annual compliance costs but that the lifetime compliance will cost \$8M total.
+Comment disbelieves the \$127.50 cost per business in light of BEAR saying that they had limited information. characterization.
+In noting the prospect for a (minimal) "[reduction in] product variety," the BEAR report refers to the direct user interface impacts of these regulatory changes (i.e., very minute changes to particular webpage content relative to the statutory baseline).
+The estimates in the recent (2022) STD 399 submission pertain to the proposed regulatory changes, not to the statutory baseline.
+The older (2019) STD 399 was an evaluation of the entirety of the CCPA which, upon its establishment, becomes part of that baseline.
+722. Section B(3) estimates that reporting businesses will incur \$2.8 million in annual compliance costs but that the lifetime compliance will cost \$8 million total.
 The Agency should explain these discrepancies.
 No change has been made in response to this comment.
 The comment misstates the analysis.
-The \$2.8M are costs associated with § 7023(d).
-The \$8M compliance cost that is referred to here was an error in the Form 399 that has now been corrected.
+The \$2.8 million are costs associated with § 7023(d).
+The \$8 million compliance cost that is referred to here was an error in the Form STD 399 that has now been corrected.
 W59-74 0618 723.
 Comment claims that there's too big of a discrepancy between the economic analysis and the SRIA that the AG's office did.
 No change has been made in response to this comment.
-For the purposes of its economic analysis the Agency looked to the legal environment that consists of existing California law as well as other relevant privacy obligations to comprise the baseline economic conditions for the proposed regulations.
+For the purposes of its economic analysis, the Agency looked to the legal environment that consists of existing California law as well as other relevant privacy obligations to comprise the baseline economic conditions for the proposed regulations.
 This comment misunderstands the difference between the baseline impact and the regulatory impact.
-The Agency's economic analysis of this W91-2 1043
+The Agency's economic analysis of this regulatory proposal is specifically concerned with the impacts attributable to the proposed regulations rather than the impacts associated with baseline.
+W91-2 1043